Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-03-11-D3DIntroduction.md

 # And a camera to round out this mess
 In `Example06` I finally introduce a camera class into the mix.
 It encapsulated the View and Projection matrices, exposes accessors for them and updates the camera based on input.

-I'm cheating a fair bit here and using OpenTK's input library to get the caemra up and running.
+I'm cheating a fair bit here and using OpenTK's input library to get the camera up and running.
 I will eventually move away from this and use DirectInput (or whatever D3D 11 is calling it these days).
-This camera is essentially a near-verbatim copyu of the previous OpenGL camera I created, replacing all the matrix operations with the comparable D3D calls.
+This camera is essentially a near-verbatim copy of the previous OpenGL camera I created, replacing all the matrix operations with the comparable D3D calls.

 Also note that I'm using a Left Handed co-ordinate system.
 Who says you need to use a Right Handed co-ordinate system!